If you’re buying a tent, you may have come across the term ‘Hydrostatic Head’. If you are wondering what it means, we explain below.

 A Hydrostatic Head of 5000mm means that a tent fabric could hold a column of water that is 5000mm tall.

-5000mm of water exerts more pressure on the fabric than a 3000mm of water, so a more accurate description of Hydrostatic Head is the measure of water pressure equivalent to a column of water that is 5000mm tall.
+5000mm of water exerts more pressure on the material than a 3000mm of water, so a more accurate description of Hydrostatic Head is the measure of water pressure equivalent to a column of water that is 5000mm tall.

 The higher the Hydrostatic Head value, the more water resistant a fabric is, and the more water pressure it can withstand before it leaks.